What is data mining? Analysis methods for big data

 Data mining methods

-• Outlier detection: extreme values that stand out from the rest of data are known as outliers.
-In data mining, outlier detection is used in order to identify atypical data sets.
-In practice, these data mining methods can for instance reveal credit card fraud by exposing suspicious transactions.
+• Outlier detection: Extreme values that stand out from the rest of data are known as outliers.
+In data mining, outlier detection is used to identify atypical data sets.
+In practice, these data mining methods can, for example, reveal credit card fraud by exposing suspicious transactions.

-• Classification: while cluster analyses primarily aim to identify new groups, classification involves making use of predefined classes.
-Allocating these occurs with the help of matching characteristics from the data set.
-A decision tree presents a common method for automatically classifying data.
-For each node, a property of the object is called up.
-The presence of this property determines the choice of the following node.
-For e-commerce related purposes, this process can be used in order to divide customers into different segments.
+• Classification: While cluster analysis primarily focuses on identifying new groups, classification uses predefined categories.
+Data points are placed into categories by matching their traits with other data points in the dataset.
+A decision tree is a common method for automatically classifying data.
+For each node, a characteristic of the object is evaluated, and its presence or absence determines which node is chosen next.
+This process can be used in e-commerce to divide customers into different segments.

 In data mining, statistical procedures are employed that make it possible to carry out a fundamentally objective analysis of available data sets.
-The rather subjective nature of selecting an analysis method (as well as the various algorithms and parameters) with the intention of pursuing specific goals can, however, lead to falsified results.
-Such effects can be evaded by outsourcing data mining processes to external service providers.
+The rather subjective nature of selecting an analysis method as well as the various algorithms and parameters can, however, lead to distorted results, regardless of one’s intentions.
+Such effects can be avoided by outsourcing data mining processes to external service providers.

 Finally, it’s important to note that data mining only offers results in the form of patterns and cross-connections.
 Answers can only first be obtained when the analysis results are interpreted with regards to previous questions and goals.